bbc/logtracer/logtracer/helpers/flask/README.md

 ### Tracing Outbound Requests

 #### HTTP
-To trace outbound HTTP requests, use the wrapped `requests` library included with the tracer:
+To trace outbound HTTP requests to another service with `logtracer` installed, use the wrapped `requests` library included with the tracer:

 ```python
 from app.trace import flask_tracer